asatpathy314/ctf-writeups/src/content/blog/kernel-kombat-ctf-padding.md

 After reading the encryption mechanism we can make one assumption that will make our life much easier.

-1. The length of the plaintext = length of the key = length of the ciphertext because the Encryption function goes sequentially and is limited by the length of the key.
+1. The length of the plaintext = length of the key = length of the ciphertext because the `Encryption` function goes sequentially and is limited by the length of the key.

-Now that we understand what the encryption function does we can reverse it, first in C.
+Now that we understand what the `Encryption` function does we can reverse it, first in C.

 In order to reverse it we can perform the following operations.